Celebrating 450 years of Weymouth

 Weymouth 450 – the history

 Weymouth started life as 2 separate, independent towns, one on each side of the River Wey.
-This year marks 450 years from when Weymouth and Melcombe Regis were combined by way of Royal Charter.
+This year marks 450 years from when Weymouth and Melcombe Regis were combined by an Act of Parliament.

 While it’s thought Weymouth was established as early as the 10th century and its first charter was granted in 1252, it was confined to the south and west of Weymouth Harbour.
 It’s thought Weymouth was the earlier of the 2 settlements, formed from a small huddle of fishermen’s huts and dwellings.